chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_service.rst

             expect(service("ntpd")).to be_enabled
           end

-       and to test if a service is enabled at a given run level:
+       For a service that is enabled at a given run level:

        .. code-block:: ruby